FAQ: Internships/Job Search

 - Employer events: Employers and alumni from different fields participate in career panels, career fairs and presentations about their organizations for students.

-- TigerTracks: Many companies, organizations and government agencies recruit students for full-time and internship positions through the on-campus recruiting program.
-This program is managed through an online computer system called TigerTracks, which allows students to view job postings, submit resumes electronically and even schedule interviews.
-Students are encouraged to attend a TigerTracks orientation at the beginning of each year to learn about the system and any new features that have been added.
+- HireTigers: Many companies, organizations and government agencies recruit students for full-time and internship positions through the on-campus recruiting program.
+Using HireTigers, students can upload documents, search, apply for jobs and even schedule interviews.
+Students are encouraged to attend a HireTigers orientation at the beginning of each year to learn about the system.

 Is the on-campus recruiting program the only way for a senior to search for a full-time position?

 Not all industries use on-campus recruiting, including many nonprofits, health care organizations and publishing companies.
 That being the case, every student is encouraged to develop an individualized job search strategy.
 Students should learn about the hiring processes of the fields that interest them, and the different timelines they may have for hiring full-time employees.

 - Leverage Career Services: Our career counselors can lead students to resources and create networking opportunities with professionals in the student's field of interest.

 - Search the Alumni Careers Network: More than 5,200 alumni in diverse career fields have volunteered to talk to students about what they do and provide career advice.